18.–21. Mai 2015

 Ina Schubert (Materials Reserach Department, GSI, Darmstadt)

-Dr Christina Trautmann (GSI, Darmstadt) Mrs Dyzynski Marlena (Materials Research, GSI) Mr Loic Burr (Materials Research Department, GSI) Dr Maria Eugenia Toimil-Molares (GSI Helmholtzzentrum)
+Dr. Christina Trautmann (GSI, Darmstadt) Frau Dyzynski Marlena (Materials Research, GSI) Herr Loic Burr (Materials Research Department, GSI) Dr. Maria Eugenia Toimil-Molares (GSI Helmholtzzentrum)